PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Mixed-attention layout direct result characterization checkpoint

+The mixed-attention layout runner returns the fixed one-key dictionary `optimized_mixed_mean_reducemax_concat_mirrorpad_nhwc_chains` from a transactional layout pass.
+Its underlying optimizer prunes unused tensors on exit, so a zero rewrite counter is not complete mutation evidence.

+Three routes are frozen: the raw post-SINet direct call, gate-layout full-policy index 0, and absolute-final normalization/attention index 1.
+The reduced gate policy intentionally excludes this child.
+Both nested routes receive their parent's shared state scope.
+The raw call remains between retained `_post_sinet_mix_attention_stats` and `_post_sinet_dequant_hardsigmoid_bridge_stats` and does not pass a scope.

+Passing contracts freeze the fixed schema, transactional pass ID, all direct arguments and neighbors, nested indices and shared-scope contracts, reduced- policy exclusion, and sole direct occurrence.
+A strict expected-failure contract selects the unconsumed observation target `_post_sinet_mixed_attention_layout_stats` only for the raw call.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed, 1 xfailed in 0.68s`
+- gate and absolute-final orchestration, indexed SINet and dequant neighbors, architecture, pass efficiency, and focused owner behavior:
+  `320 passed, 1 xfailed in 21.01s`
+- 101 branch-changed test files: `1650 passed, 1 xfailed in 35.95s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented direct assignment.
+Retain only the existing dictionary.
+Do not change transactional owner logic, schema, underlying pruning, state-scope ownership, full/reduced selection, direct arguments, call order, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.